faiface/par/README.md

 what can happen at any point in the program.
 When we have to send a message, when to select a path to continue, when to wait for someone else to make a choice and adapt.

-Additionally, the types are designed to provide some useful guarantees:
+Crucially, the types are designed to provide some useful guarantees:

 - **Protocol adherence** -- Expectations delivered, obligations fulfilled.
 - **Deadlock freedom** -- Cyclic communication is statically ruled out.